NetworkBlockDevice/nbd/doc/proto.md

 whole; no payload is sent if *error* was set, but if *error* is zero and a later error is detected before *length* bytes are returned, the server must initiate a hard disconnect).
-Second, there is no way to efficiently skip over portions of a sparse file that are known to contain all zeroes.
+Second, there is no way to efficiently skip over portions of a sparse export that is known to contain all zeroes.
 Finally, it is not possible to reliably decode the server traffic without also having context of what pending read requests were sent by the client, to see which *cookie* values will